smithy-lang/smithy-rs/design/src/rfcs/rfc0017_logging_sensitive.md

 debug!(sensitive_data = %Sensitive(data));
 ```

-### Code Generated Logging Layer
+### Code Generated Logging Middleware

-Using the smithy model, for each operation, a logging `Layer` should be generated.
-Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the logging `Layer` can be careful crafted to avoid leaking sensitive data.
+Using the smithy model, for each operation, a logging middleware should be generated.
+Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the logging middleware can be careful crafted to avoid leaking sensitive data.

-This `Layer` should be applied to the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) directly after its construction in the generated `operation_registry.rs`.
-The `Layer` should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) so cause minimal breakage.
+This middleware should be applied to the [OperationHandler](https://github.com/awslabs/smithy-rs/blob/cd0563020abcde866a741fa123e3f2e18e1be1c9/rust-runtime/inlineable/src/server_operation_handler_trait.rs#L17-L21) directly after its construction in the generated `operation_registry.rs`.
+The middleware should preserve the associated types of the `OperationHandler` (`Response = Response<BoxBody>`, `Error = Infallible`) so cause minimal breakage.

 This is illustrated before as the introduction of `Logging{Operation}::new`.